 **For easy to understand application instructions download the"

 how2apply.PDF" file in the box called Downloads to the right**

-Here are detailed step-by-step instructions on how to apply Flexstone / Tufflex to any surface that you wish to waterproof, be it a sundeck, walkway, garage floor, boat deck or the like.
-These instructions will guide you through surface preparation (for new / old plywood, concrete and old membranes), base-coat application and top-coat application for the standard system.
+Here are step-by-step instructions on how to apply Tufflex to any surface that you wish to waterproof, be it a sundeck, walkway, garage floor, boat deck or the like.
+This instruction manual will guide you through surface preparation (for new / old plywood, concrete and old membranes), base-coat application and finish coats.

 - Mixing Warnings

 - Speed Up Curing

 - Clean Up